wwfyde/dify-docs/en/features/datasets/maintain-dataset-via-api.md

   --header 'Authorization: Bearer {api_key}' \
   --header 'Content-Type: application/json' \
   --data-raw $'"segments":[
-  {"content":"Dify means Do it for you", "keywords":["Dify","Do"]
+  {"content":"MoLook means Do it for you", "keywords":["MoLook","Do"]
   }
   ]'
   --compressed